Quality of Life and Bipolar Disorder

 Using the QoL.BD: Information for researchers

-Both the full and the brief version of the QoL.BD may be used without licencing fees in research and clinical trial settings.
+Both the full and the brief version of the QoL.BD may be used without licensing fees in research settings but we appreciate being informed of the research projects you are using it in.
+Please contact Dr. Michalak (erin.michalak@ubc.ca) for details of licensing fees as they pertain to clinical trials.

 Please refer to this Frequently Asked Questions document for further information on scoring the QoL.BD and interpreting or reporting results.